 First of all, I’ve had zero luck with sweater stones.
 I can’t even begin to understand all of the good reviews.

-I’ve used an old (now discontinued) sweater shaver from Brookstone for years.
+I used an old (now discontinued) sweater shaver from Brookstone for years.
 But there’s nothing particularly special about the one I have — there are a ton of identical shavers on the market.
-This one in particular has amazing reviews and will be my next purchase when mine finally burns out.
+This one in particular has 34K+ almost 5-star reviews and will be my next purchase when mine finally burns out.